Unknown0000002/Automatic-Tutorial-Sign-Up/README.md

 This project allows you to automate signing up for homework/study hall.
 All the information from the localhost page is stored in the `config.json` file.
 The localhost page is there to make configuring more user friendly, but if you feel more comfortable you can edit the `config.json` directly.

-The project firsts uses your credentials to login into your account so it can actually sign up for the tutorials.
+The project first uses your credentials to login into your account so it can actually sign up for the tutorials.
 Once logged in, it will run through the schedule and find all the tutorials that have your preferred teachers.
-From there it will try to sign up to those tutorials.
+From there it will try to sign up for those tutorials.
 If enable logging is on, it will give you information on which tutorials you are signed up for.
 It will keep trying to sign you up in intervals.

 ## Common Errors